Mirror Symmetry for Truncated Cluster Varieties

 Hence the skeleton of a Weinstein gluing $X_1\cup_\Sigma X_2$ is the gluing of the skeleta of the corresponding sectors along their glued boundary:

-The main source for Liouville sectors in mirror symmetry is via Landau-Ginzburg models. \begin{example} Let $X$ be a complex affine variety, and $\pi:X\to \CC$ a global holomorphic function.
-We can treat a general fiber $\pi^{-1}(1)$ as a Weinstein hypersurface inside the contact boundary $\partial^\infty X$ and hence $(X,\pi^{-1}(1))$ as a Weinstein pair.
-We will often denote the associated Liouville sector by $(X,\pi).$ \end{example}
+The main source for Liouville sectors in mirror symmetry is via Landau--Ginzburg models. \begin{Example} Let $X$ be a complex affine variety, and $\pi\colon X\to \CC$ a global holomorphic function.
+We can treat a general fiber $\pi^{-1}(1)$ as a Weinstein hypersurface inside the contact boun\-dary~$\partial^\infty X$ and hence $\big(X,\pi^{-1}(1)\big)$ as a Weinstein pair.
+We will often denote the associated Liouville sector by $(X,\pi)$. \end{Example}